 One of the greatest ironies any artist soon discovers is the conflicting nature of the creative mind.

-I work in distinct series.
-The ink group deals primarily with particular monochromatic color ranges and dynamic, circular movements.
+The ink group deals primarily with diaphanous marks, monochromatic color ranges and dynamic, circular movements.
 The gestures and hues within each particular ink series are inspired by the forces of nature.
 A menagerie of visual data relating to biology, geology, and other natural phenomena flows as a stream of consciousness and is expressed as moving lines suspended in time on the surface of each image.

 BLACK & WHITE: